Cooper sounds alarm on school funding

 “This extreme legislation would cause public schools to lose hundreds of millions of dollars through the expansion of private school vouchers to the wealthiest among us,” Cooper said.
 “Education leaders from across the state are calling on legislators to invest in public education to support our children, teachers, families and future.”

-Among the educators who attended the evant was Tiffany Wynn, a middle school science teacher in Thomasville City Schools and the 2023 Piedmont-Triad Regional Teacher of the Year.
+Among the educators who attended the event was Tiffany Wynn, a middle school science teacher in Thomasville City Schools and the 2023 Piedmont-Triad Regional Teacher of the Year.

 Guilford County's school board and county commissioners previously passed resolutions calling on legislators to invest in public education.
-Education leaders in over 30 school districts are speaking out to oppose the dangerous legislation that would gut funding for public education.
+Education leaders in more than 30 school districts are speaking out to oppose the legislation that would gut funding for public education.

 Cooper argues that Republican-backed legislation would cause public schools to lose hundreds of millions of dollars, exacerbate the state’s teacher shortage and bring political culture wars into classrooms.